-Source: Hunter Water reply to IPART request for information, 7 September 2016, worksheet 4.b and IPART calculations.
+Hunter Water reply to IPART request for information, 7 September 2016, worksheet 4.b.

-There were no material additional, incremental, quantifiable costs or benefits relating Option C. Hunter Water indicated that activities required by the LHWP are already undertaken by Hunter Water.13
+There were no material additional, incremental, quantifiable costs or benefits relating Option C. Hunter Water indicated that activities required by the LHWP are already undertaken by Hunter Water.32

 Our analysis shows there is a substantial quantifiable cost (the mid-range forecast is \$191,598 over five years) associated with replacing the requirement in the licence for adopting an ELL and water conservation target with a requirement to adopt an ELWC (Option B, see Table 3.2).
-However this is a relatively modest amount compared with the cost of water conservation activities undertaken by Hunter Water overall (\$5 million in 2016).14
+However this is a relatively modest amount compared with the cost of water conservation activities undertaken by Hunter Water overall (\$5 million in 2016).33